 First, it's important to understand that margin is a privilege, not a right.
 A margin account is essentially a loan made by a brokerage firm to an account owner.
 Therefore, similar to the way you apply for a mortgage; you must first complete a margin account application and be approved.
-Your broker will review your annual income, net worth, estimated liquid net worth and possibly your credit history to make a determination as to whether you have the financial resources to manage a margin account.
+Your broker will review your annual income, net worth, estimated liquid net worth, and possibly your credit history to determine if you have the financial resources to manage a margin account.

-In order to purchase securities on margin and continue to hold them in your margin account, you must meet the following margin requirements:
+To purchase securities on margin and continue to hold them in your margin account, you must meet specific margin requirements.

 Initial margin requirement